-Donated by the Indian Council for Cultural Relations in India and collaboration with The National Federation of Indian American Associations and The Embassy of India, USA this statue of Mohandas Gandhi was donated.
+Donated by the Indian Council for Cultural Relations in India and collaboration with The National Federation of Indian American Associations, and The Embassy of India, USA is a statue of Mohandas Gandhi.
 It stands along the walkway to the enterance of the Visitor Center.

 The inscribed bronze plaque reads:

 Nonviolence, to be a potent force, must begin with the mind.
 Nonviolence of the mere body without the cooperation of the mind is nonviolence of the weak of the cowardly, and has, therefore, no potency.
 It is a degrading performance.
 If we bear malice and hatred in our bosoms and pretend not to retaliate, it must recoil upon us and lead to our destruction.— Gandhi

 Tribute to the Mahatma Gandhi was inevitable.
 If humanity is to progress, Gandhi is inescapable.
 He lived, thought and acted, inspired by the vision of humanity evolving toward a world of peace and harmony.
 We may ignore him at our own risk— Martin Luther King Jr.

 Dougle Shot Gun Row Houses

 Located along Auburn Avenue, and built in 1905 for the Empire Textile Mill Worker these historic Shotgun row houses are an architectural interest.
 Shotgun style houses were built in the style of one room behind the other.
 Typically the living room would be in the front, then behind it a bedroom or two, with a kitchen in the back.
 This style of house was nicknamed “Shotgun Houses” because a bullet, if shot through the front front door would exit the back door through all the doorways that are symmetrically aligned.